Guitar Vibrato Lesson – How To Synchronize Vibrato In Tempo

 Watch this video & I’ll show you how to become one of those guitar players:

-Here are 4 more vibrato secrets that help you sync your vibrato to the tempo of any song (and sound great when you do it):
+Treat each as its own lead guitar vibrato lesson that helps you sync your vibrato to the tempo of any song (and sound great when you do it):

-Guitar Vibrato Secret #1.
+Lead Guitar Vibrato Lesson #1.
 Balance The Width Of Your Vibrato With Its Speed.
 Here Is How:

 Why?

-Because if your vibrato is fast and narrow, your entire guitar playing sounds nervous.
+Because if your guitar vibrato is fast and narrow, your entire guitar playing sounds nervous.

-On the flipside, when your vibrato is fast and narrow…
+On the flipside, when your guitar vibrato is fast and narrow…

 …it doesn't sound like vibrato anymore.
 It sounds like slow bends (not what you want).

-This video shows you how to sync up the width and speed of your vibrato:
+This lead guitar vibrato lesson shows a video demonstration of how to sync up width and speed:

-Bonus tip: listen to singers and copy nuances of their singing into your vibrato.
-If there is one thing singers do extremely well – it’s balance the speed & width of their vibrato.
+Bonus tip to add onto this guitar vibrato lesson: listen to singers and copy nuances of their singing into your lead guitar vibrato.
+Singers balance the speed & width of their vibrato very well.

-My favorite singers for this are: Fabio Lione and King Diamond.
+My favorite singers for this are: Fabio Lione and King Diamond - they have taught me a guitar vibrato lesson no guitar player ever could!

-Question: “Tom Hess, what should I do if I try to control my vibrato, but it’s not coming out the way I want?”
+Re: Lead Guitar Vibrato Lesson - “Tom Hess, what should I do if I try to control my guitar vibrato, but it’s not coming out the way I want?”

-Answer: First, listen to the sound of great vibrato you do like.
+Answer: First, listen to the sound of great lead guitar vibrato you do like.
 Make a list of guitar players whose vibrato you admire.

-Then do your best to describe exactly the difference between your vibrato and theirs.
+Then do your best to describe exactly the difference between your guitar vibrato and theirs.

 Is it too fast?
 Too slow?
 Too wide?
 Too narrow?
 Not in tune?
 Is there string noise?